matjazbravc/Ocelot.Gateway.Eureka.ServiceDiscovery.Demo/README.md

 ```
 # Setup the Containers
 To execute compose file, open Powershell, and navigate to the compose file in the root folder.
-Then execute the following command: **docker-compose up -d**.
+Then execute the following command: **docker-compose up -d --build --remove-orphans**.
 The -d parameter executes the command detached.
 This means that the containers run in the background and don’t block your Powershell window.
 To check all running Containers use **docker ps**.

 ![](res/Docker.jpg)

 ## Check it out
-Let’s make a first call through API Gateway **http://localhost:9500/api/values**.
+Let’s make a first call through **[API Gateway](http://localhost:9500/api/values)**.
 As we can see, we got response from **Service-A**
 ![](res/Gateway1.jpg)
 With another request we got response from **Service-C**
 ![](res/Gateway2.jpg)